DeltaDizzy/CoriolisContracts/README.md

-# CoriolisContracts
+# Coriolis Contracts

-DeltaDizzy's Custom Contracts
+This is my set of custom contract types for KSP 1.3